 The FDA considers the safe levels of crystalline silica as 3% or less.
 Naturally occurring crystalline silica is found in all water sources and the dirt blowing in the air during dust storms.
 (Source)

 Leave a comment below.
-Do you use DE in your garden or for your health?
 Share your stories and experiences.